-This project has a potential to discharge to Choose an item. which listed as an impaired waterbody.
+This project has a potential to discharge to Choose an item. which Choose an item. listed as an impaired waterbody.
 Therefore, an inspection frequency checked below, will be implemented for this project.

 ☐ At least once every 7 calendar days (HAR 11-55 Section 9.1.2.a.).